PeiyiXiong/HW4/README.md

 There is no longer a need for many different places in the codebase to refer to ScoreManager (for example, PlayerController never needs a [SerializeField] ScoreManager scoreManager field).

-Ensures that the View layer stays the same and doesn't change (if possible) when scenes are loaded (via DontDestroyOnLoad).
+Ensures that the View layer stays the same and doesn't change when scenes are loaded (via DontDestroyOnLoad).

 Keeps things separate: The Singleton is only used for the View layer to manage its own instance; PlayerController still uses events instead of directly calling ScoreManager.instance.